MackssAri/writeups-HTB/README.md

 # writeups-HTB
-ere I'm gonna show and describe how can I get the flag in differents machines or CTFs in HTB.
+Here I'm gonna show and describe how can I get the flag in differents machines or CTFs in HTB.